codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/REPORT.md

 	Redirected to `/dashboard` and here's the page displayed:
 	![[Pasted image 20250723175709.png]]

-5. Visited the forgot password page.
+5. Visited the forgot password page. `http://68.183.205.254:34696/reset/forgot`
 	![[Pasted image 20250723181426.png]]

-6. (`attacker`) and triggered a password reset.
+6. Entered attacker`) and triggered a password reset.

 7. Observed the format of the reset token (`md5(username + timestamp)`).